Procurement Glossary

 Kanban system: definition & important aspects for buyers

-The Kanban system revolutionizes procurement through demand-driven processes, reduced storage costs and symbiotic supplier integration - a method that not only minimizes inventories but also maximizes the agility of supply chains in volatile markets.
+The Kanban system is revolutionizing procurement through demand-driven processes, reduced storage costs and symbiotic supplier integration - a method that not only minimizes inventories but also maximizes the agility of supply chains in volatile markets.

 What is a Kanban system?